Elizabeth Blackwell Institute/Rosetrees Trust Early Career Fellowship 2021

 - be eligible to apply for external fellowship or equivalent funding based at the University of Bristol and should plan to do so within the period of their Elizabeth Blackwell Institute fellowship.

-- must secure support from an academic sponsor and the Head of the host School at the University as part of their application process.
+- must secure support from an academic sponsor and the Head of the host School at the University as part of their application process if they proceed to the second stage of the application process.

 Awards will cover the applicant’s salary at the appropriate level as stated above.
-Up to £5,000 will also be available to support research consumables, travel and/or facility costs.
+Up to £5,000 pa will also be available to support research consumables, travel/conferences and/or facility costs if fully justified.
 Requests for equipment costs will be considered but this will be exceptional.
 Applicants must fully justify the request for research costs.
-Awards must be spent by the end of September 2021.

 Find out more about: